evkx/evkx.github.io/content/models/volvo/ex30/EX30_Single_Motor/_index.md

 ## Performance

 The Volvo EX30 Single Motor has a maximum power of 200KW (272hp).
 The total torque is 343nm.
-The 0-100km/h sprint (0-62mph) takes 5,3 seconds.
+It performs the 0-100km/h sprint (0-62mph) in 5,3 seconds.
 The top speed is 180 km/h.

 ## Battery, range, and charging